ArrayAccess¶

-ArrayAccess is an interface that allows objects to be accessed like arrays using square brackets, similar to how you access elements in a regular array.
+ArrayAccess is an interface that allows objects to be accessed like arrays using square brackets, similar to accessing elements in a regular array.
 When a class implements the ArrayAccess interface, it must provide methods to define how the object behaves when accessed like an array.

 Implementing ArrayAccess can be useful to create custom data structures or objects that mimic array behavior, providing a convenient and consistent way to work with data.